harvard-library/inscriptio/DEV_NOTES.md

 ### pluck_all
 In versions of Rails < 4, `pluck` can only be used on a single column.
 Inscriptio uses an initializer located at `ROOT/config/pluck_all.rb` to add a `pluck_all` method to ActiveRecord relations and base classes, to allow convenient memory-efficient operations on multiple columns.

-The basic code is taken from [here](http://meltingice.net/2013/06/11/pluck-multiple-columns-rails/), and wrapped in an `ActiveRecord::Concern`
+The basic code is taken from [here](http://meltingice.net/2013/06/11/pluck-multiple-columns-rails/), and wrapped in an `ActiveSupport::Concern`

 ## Git Integration